-EXAMPLE: Same as the above, except Jamie states there must be an error in the information transmitted from his federal tax information to the hub but offers no explanation.
-The Worker does not accept his explanation and checks other data sources available to the Department before pending the applicant.
-None are available regarding Jamie and he is pended for income verification
+EXAMPLE: Same as the above, except Jamie states there must be an error in the information transmitted from the electronic data source, but offers no explanation.
+The worker does not accept his explanation and checks other data sources available to the Department before pending the applicant.
+None are available regarding Jamie and he is pended for income verification.